JeninaAngelin/Paint-App-using-Kotlin/README.md

-# Creating-Paint-App-using-Kotlin
+# Paint-App-using-Kotlin
-#This has been run and executed in AndroidStudio
-#Kotlin and xml files were used in coding the layout and color
+This application has been executed in AndroidStudio.
+Kotlin and xml files were used in coding the layout and color